Yam production in Nigeria: Cultivation practices

 Yam is grown on free draining, sandy and fertile soil, after clearing the first fallow.
 Land is prepared in the form of mound or ridge or heap of 1 m height.
 The yams recommended for such soil conditions in Nigeria are white yam or white guinea yam (Discorea rotundata) and water yam or yellow yam (Discorea alata).
 Planting is done by seed yam or cut setts from ware tubers.
-One day before planting, the tubers have to be subjected to treatment with wood ash or a fungicide (thiabendazole) to prevent damage to the soils.
+A day before planting, the tubers have to be subjected to treatment with wood ash or a fungicide (thiabendazole) to prevent damage to the soils.
 The setts are planted at an interval of 15–20 cm with the cut face facing up.
 Mulching is essential during October–November with dry grass or plant debris weighed down with balls of mud.
 Dosage of fertilizer application, as essential, is decided after chemical analysis of the soil samples.
 Manual weeding by hoeing is done three or four times depending on the rate of weed growth.
-Two Stakes, each of 2 m height are used for staking the plants to vine over it; one for two plants with the other used for bracing with the adjacent stakes.
+Two stakes, each of 2 m height are used for staking the plants to vine over it; one for two plants with the other used for bracing with the adjacent stakes.
 Sorghum stovers are also used for this purpose in the savannah land.

-Pest and disease control is addressed by cultural control and chemical methods; the pests which affect the plant are nematodes such as root knot Meloidogyne spp. and yam nematode (Scutellonema bradys), and insects such as yam shoot beetle, yam tuber beetle and crickets.
+Pest and disease control is addressed by cultural control and chemical methods; the pests which affect the plant are nematodes such as root knot (Meloidogyne spp.) and yam nematode (Scutellonema bradys), and insects such as yam shoot beetle, yam tuber beetle and crickets.
 Weeding of the field is essential and maintaining a 2–3 m weed free border around the field is to be ensured.
-Disease resistant [cultivars] are normally recommended for use.
+Disease resistant cultivars are normally recommended for use.
 Harvesting is done before the vines become dry and soil becomes dry and hard.
 Generally, a yield of 10–15 tonnes per ha for white yam and 16–25 tonnes for water yam are obtained by following prescribed management practices.
 The harvested yams are stored by tying them with ropes.
 They have a shelf life of about 5 months.
 Warehouses where they are stored should be made rodent proof with a metal base and wire netting.
 Rotten buds and sprouted buds should be removed.